Holly Aprile

-Holly Aprile (born December 23, 1969) is an American, former collegiate All-American, softball pitcher and current head coach for Louisville.
-She played college softball at the utility position for the UMass Minutewomen from 1989–1992 in the Atlantic 10 Conference, where she was eventually named Newcomer of the Year, Player of the Year and Pitcher of the Year over her career, in addition to being recognized as a four-time All-Conference honoree.
+Holly Aprile (born December 23, 1969) is an American softball pitcher, former collegiate All-American, and current head coach for Louisville.
+She played college softball at the utility position for the UMass Minutewomen from 1989 to 1992 in the Atlantic 10 Conference, where she was eventually named Newcomer of the Year, Player of the Year and Pitcher of the Year over her career, in addition to being recognized as a four-time All-Conference honoree.
 She also led the team to their first appearance at the 1992 Women's College World Series, finishing in the semifinals.
 Aprile is also a UMass Hall of Fame inductee.